 Reading time 5 Mins

-Published on May 17
+Published on May 15

 MCO Open Enrollment is happening now!Select Sheakley UniComp as you MCO partner.

-MCOs are required to evaluate the current and future medical needs of injured workers by approving treatments, paying medical bills, and providing rehabilitation referrals.
-However, the role of an MCO often goes far beyond these tasks.
-Here is a look at the role MCOs, like Sheakley UniComp, play in the management of your workers’ compensation claims.
+The primary responsibility of a managed care organization (MCO) is to evaluate the current and future medical needs of injured workers by reviewing and approving treatments, paying medical bills, and providing rehabilitation referrals.
+However, the full scope of an MCO’s role often extends far beyond these basic tasks.

 What is an MCO?

-Providing a network of providers
+Providing a Network of Professional Care

 When selecting an MCO, employers should ensure that their chosen partner will provide access to a large, high-quality professional care network that meet the needs of their employees.

 When employers choose to work with Sheakley UniComp, they gain access to a large network of highly qualified, knowledgeable physicians that can provide the top-notch care and expertise their injured workers need to recover quickly and return to work safely.
 Additionally, we have negotiated network discounts up to 20% below the BWC fee schedule.

 Partnering with the right MCO is essential to reducing claim costs, improving injured worker outcomes, and managing all aspects of your workers’ comp claims.
 During this year’s open enrollment period, take the time to evaluate your current MCO partner and make sure that they’re fulfilling their promises of care, communication, and excellent service.